-- CHC Medical - Members of the public via the Council's website - 3.10 Consultation commenced following the Regulatory & Licensing Committee held on 8th November 2018 and concluded on 11th January 2019.
+- Members of the public via the Council's website - 3.10 Consultation commenced following the Regulatory & Licensing Committee held on 8th November 2018 and concluded on 11th January 2019.
 The consultation was in line with the guidance issued by the Better Regulation Office dated 2018. - 3.11 12 Individual responses were received, with 70 licensed drivers putting their names to one of the responses.
-An overview of responses is attached at Appendix A. Each respondent will be written to after this meeting. - 3.12 A number of changes have been made in response to the consultation and attached at Appendix C is a table of proposed changes. - 3.13 Feedback from the consultation also indicated that some respondents felt the document needed simplifying and making clearer in places.
-In response to this some minor not material changes have been made to the wording and the following changes proposed: - For the avoidance of any doubt, where it says 'shall' the wording be changed to 'must' - Statements where there is repetition and the wording needs to be consistent - Individual conditions that refer to requirements under licensing legislation, the Equalities Act and the Highway Code are deleted and replaced with an overriding condition that states 'All drivers must observe all the requirements set out in the relevant legislation and the Highway Code. - 3.14 The proposed changes have been incorporated into a revised draft Policy which is attached at Appendix C. - 3.15 The consultation responses also included a number of requests for a review of the fare tariff.
+A number of changes have been made in response to the consultation. - 3.12 Feedback from the consultation also indicated that some respondents felt the document needed simplifying and making clearer in places.
+In response to this some minor not material changes have been made to the wording and the following changes proposed: - For the avoidance of any doubt, where it says 'shall' the wording be changed to 'must' - Statements where there is repetition and the wording needs to be consistent - Individual conditions that refer to requirements under licensing legislation, the Equalities Act and the Highway Code are deleted and replaced with an overriding condition that states 'All drivers must observe all the requirements set out in the relevant legislation and the Highway Code. - 3.13 The consultation responses also included a number of requests for a review of the fare tariff.
 This review will now be undertaken, in consultation with the taxi trade and a report will then be taken to Cabinet setting out any proposed changes.

-Alternative Options The Committee could consider not approving the proposed Policy or amending it.
-Consultation 1.
-A List of those consulted is set out in paragraph 3.9 2.
-The draft policy was also published on the Lichfield District Council website.
+Alternative Options 1.
+Council could consider not approving the proposed Policy or amending it.
+Consultation $1. \;\;$ The consultation ran from 9^{th} November 2018 until 11^{th} January 2019.
+Members considered responses received at Regulatory & Licensing Committee held on 5th February 2019.
 Financial Implications The costs of administering the licensing function is recovered through the fees charged.
 The policy provides a clear decision making framework which supports the delivery of an efficient and effective service.
 Contribution to the Delivery of the Strategic Plan The policy will support objectives contained within the District Council's Strategic Plan 2016 -20.
 In particular, a vibrant and prosperous economy and healthy and safe communities.
 Equality, Diversity and Human Rights Implications An Equality Impact Assessment has been undertaken, this identified a positive impact on customers.
-Crime & Safety 1.
-The policy will assist the Local Authority is exercising its duties and

-Issues responsibilities, in particular with regard to safeguarding, child sexual exploitation and human trafficking.
+Crime & Safety Issues The policy will assist the Local Authority is exercising its duties and responsibilities, in particular with regard to safeguarding, child sexual exploitation and human trafficking.

-Risk Description How We Manage It Severity of Risk (RYG)

-Α Negative response from taxi trade Ongoing consultation with the trade Yellow
+Risk Description How We Manage It Severity of Risk (RYG) Α Negative response from taxi trade Ongoing consultation with the trade Yellow В С

-В

-С

-D

-Ε